CAD feature recognition in nutshell

 There is a bit of ambiguity in referring to some feature recognition approach as "graph-based."
 For example, finding isomorphous faces is completely abstract and graph-based as it searches for a pattern's subgraph in the entire model's AAG.
 At the same time, the rule-based approach is also graph-based as it matches just the same AAG, though in different ways (i.e., by iteration).
 Therefore, we avoid using this "graph-based" naming in Analysis Situs.

 Historically first, this approach remains our favorite.
 If implemented correctly, it gives the right balance between recognition accuracy and efficiency.
-All rules are programmed in C++, and that's arguably the downside of the approach.
+All rules are programmed in C++, and that's arguably the downside of the approach, because any customization would require recompilation.
 At the same time, the method is highly maintainable as it is entirely deterministic and straightforward.
 The following notions are used throughout the rule-based recognition methods:

 The Recognizer contains the main loop of iterating over the B-rep faces.
-It may also search for the seed faces that look promising to start actual recognition from.
-Actually, it can just iterate over all faces of the model and let the Rules (see below) decide whether they can start recognition from the current face or not.
+It may also search for the seed faces that look promising to start recognition from.
+In fact, it can just iterate over all faces of the model and let the Rules (see below) decide whether they can start recognition from the current face or not.
+In that sense, the Recognizer handles a recognition "cursor" by moving it over the AAG and letting the Rules do some real job.

 The Recognizer manages the Rules.
 It may apply several Rules if necessary.

-For the given position of AAG iterator, a Rule performs recognition by applying a certain set of geometric and topological heuristics.
+For the given position of AAG iterator (a "cursor"), a Rule performs recognition by applying a certain set of geometric and topological heuristics.
 The Rule is allowed to visit any faces of the AAG, so it can be seen as a nested loop (or loops) for the main recognition loop.
-All visited notes can be recorded to avoid checking them twice in the main loop.
+All visited nodes are usually memorized to avoid checking them twice in the main loop.

 One of the fundamental heuristics is the dihedral angle between feature faces.